We're here to help

 Emergency Information (Tribe Alerts, Emergency Management Team, Emergency Notification System) - William & Mary is committed to providing a safe and secure environment for its students, faculty, employees and visitors to learn, teach, work and enjoy our beautiful campus and all it offers.
 In pursuit of that goal, the university takes a comprehensive approach to protecting the campus community and preparing for any emergency.
 Although a university campus is among the safest places you can be, we work every day to make our campus safer.
 Using the university's emergency notification system, the Emergency Management Team will notify the campus community of any confirmed emergency or dangerous situation that presents an immediate threat to the health or safety of the community.

-Office of Health Promotion (Workshops on Sleep, Nutrition, AOD, sexual wellness, etc) – Located in the McLeod Tyler Wellness Center, we work to enhance the overall health and wellness of the W&M campus community through evidence-informed prevention efforts.
+Office of Health Promotion (Workshops on Sleep, Nutrition, Alcohol and Other Substances, Sexual Wellness) – Located in the McLeod Tyler Wellness Center, we work to enhance the overall health and wellness of the W&M campus community through evidence-informed prevention efforts.
 By advancing a holistic and multidimensional view of wellness, we promote a culture of healthy behavior and choices that improve quality of life.

 W&M Police Department - William & Mary police officers have the same training and police authority, including powers of arrest, as all other police officers in Virginia.
 We provide professional police, public safety, emergency communications, and emergency management services that include active police patrol 24 hours-a-day, 7 days-a-week; crime prevention services; critical incident response; criminal investigation; security technology systems; student training on Response to an Active Shooter Incident, Alcohol and Other Drugs Awareness, Rape Aggression Defense; and victim/witness support services.